-3.1 A galactic "tug-of-war"
+3.1 A galactic 'tug-of-war'

 One of the most important physical processes involved in galaxy formation is supernova feedback (SNfb).
 By ejecting cold gas from galaxies, SNfb regulates star formation, inhibiting galaxy formation in small mass haloes (Larson 1974; White & Frenk 1991).
-SNfb is thought to be responsible for the relatively flat galaxy stellar mass and luminosity functions compared to the steeply rising halo mass function predicted by N-body simulations for Λ CDM (e.g. Jenkins et al. 2001; Tinker et al. 2008; Kauffmann et al. 1993; Cole et al. 1994).
-On the smallest scales, SNfb, in conjunction with photoionisation of gas in the early Universe, can explain the small number of faint satellite galaxies seen around galaxies like the Milky Way in this model (Efstathiou 1992; Benson et al. 2003; Sawala et al. 2015).
+SNfb is thought to be responsible for the relatively flat galaxy stellar mass and luminosity functions compared to the steeply rising halo mass function predicted by N-body simulations for ACDM (e.g. Kauffmann, White & Guiderdoni 1993; Cole et al. 1994; Jenkins et al. 2001; Tinker et al. 2008).
+On the smallest scales, SNfb, in conjunction with photoionization of gas in the early Universe, can explain the small number of faint satellite galaxies seen around galaxies like the Milky Way in this model (Efstathiou 1992; Benson et al. 2003; Sawala et al. 2015).

-Unless AGN contribute a significant number of ionising photons (Madau & Haardt 2015; Khaire et al. 2016), SNfb cannot be so strong as to suppress the production of ionising photons at high redshift required to reionise the Universe by $z\sim 6$, as inferred from QSO absorption lines (Mitra et al. 2015; Robertson et al. 2015) and the microwave background data (Ade et al. 2015).
-Thus, at least in CDM, the small observed number of faint galaxies sets a lower limit to the strength of feedback, while the requirement that the Universe be ionised early enough sets an upper limit.
-Hou et al. (2015) found that the simple models of SNfb usually assumed in semi-analytic models of galaxy formation do not satisfy both these requirements.
-They proposed instead a more complicated model in which the strength of SNfb evolves in redshift, as suggested by the SNfb model of Lagos et al. (2013) (see Section 3.2 below).
+Unless AGN contribute a significant number of ionizing photons (Madau & Haardt 2015; Khaire et al. 2016), SNfb cannot be so strong as to suppress the production of ionizing photons at high redshift required to reionize the Universe by $z \sim 6$, as inferred from QSO absorption lines (Mitra, Choudhury & Ferrara 2015; Robertson et al. 2015) and the microwave background data (Planck Collaboration XIII 2016).
+Thus, at least in CDM, the small observed number of faint galaxies sets a lower limit to the strength of feedback, while the requirement that the Universe be ionized early enough sets an upper limit.
+Hou16 found that the simple models of SNfb usually assumed in semi-analytic models of galaxy formation do not satisfy both these requirements.
+They proposed instead a more complicated model in which the strength of SNfb evolves in redshift, as suggested by the SNfb model of (Lagos, Lacey & Baugh 2013, see Section 3.2 below).

-Since in WDM the number of small haloes is naturally suppressed, for a model to be viable, SNfb must be weak enough so that there are enough ionising photons at high redshift, as well as a sufficient number of satellite galaxies to account for observations.
+Since in WDM the number of small haloes is naturally suppressed, for a model to be viable, SNfb must be weak enough so that there are enough ionizing photons at high redshift, as well as a sufficient number of satellite galaxies to account for observations.

-3.2 Supernova feedback in GALFORM
+3.2 SNfb in GALFORM

 The Durham semi-analytic model of galaxy formation, GALFORM, was introduced by Cole et al. (2000) and has been upgraded regularly as our understanding of the physical processes involved in galaxy formation improves and better observational constraints are obtained.
 For example, Baugh et al. (2005) introduced a top-heavy IMF in bursts, Bower et al. (2006) introduced AGN feedback and Lagos et al. (2011) introduced a star formation law that depends on the molecular gas content of the ISM.
-The most recent version of the model Lacey et al. (2015) includes all of these revisions.
+The most recent version of the model Lacey et al. (2016) includes all of these revisions.

-The observational data normally used to constrain and test semi-analytic models includes galaxies with stellar mass, $M{\star} \gtrsim 10^8 {\rm M}{\odot}$.
-When attempting to extend the Lacey et al. (2015) model to lower mass galaxies, Hou et al. (2015) found that the original prescription for SNfb had to be modified as discussed in Section 3.1.
+The observational data normally used to constrain and test semianalytic models includes galaxies with stellar mass, $M \gtrsim 10^8 \mathrm{M}{\odot}$.
+When attempting to extend the Lacey et al. (2016) model to lower mass galaxies, Hou16 found that the original prescription for SNfb had to be modified as discussed in Section 3.1.
 In the original prescription, the mass loading factor, β , defined as the ratio of the mass ejection rate to the star formation rate, is assumed to be a power law in the circular velocity, $V{\rm circ}$, of the galaxy.
-To match the observed satellite luminosity function and produce an acceptable metallicity-luminosity relation for Milky Way satellites, Hou15 required a mass loading factor given by a broken power law with a redshift dependence:
+To match the observed satellite luminosity function and produce an acceptable metallicity- luminosity relation for Milky Way satellites, Hou16 required a mass loading factor given by a broken power law with a redshift dependence: